how parseTime in sql connections work with time.Time in Go

 All of the above mean the following:

-• time.Now() will Just Work™ with everything.
-What you put in is what you’re going to get out because all three timezones are accounted for along the way (your local system’s, the SQL connection’s, and the SQL server’s)
+will Just Work™ with everything.
+What you put in is what you’re going to get out because all three timezones are accounted for along the way (your local system’s, the SQL connection’s, and the SQL server’s)- when you’re creating a new time based on a string with

-• when you’re creating a new time based on a string with time.ParseInLocation, make sure you create a time.Location that corresponds with the values in the time string
+as a location - when you’re creating a new time based on a string with

-• when comparing whether a time.Time that you put in and got out of a database is the same, make sure to round to the nearest second.
-A TIMESTAMP column does not have the resolution to store nanoseconds, so when getting that out that’s lost, and time1.Equal(time2) is going to fail¹
+that you put in and got out of a database is the same, make sure to round to the nearest second.
+ATIMESTAMP

-• in general let the Go api do its thing when it comes to time operations.
+is going to fail¹ - in general let the Go api do its thing when it comes to time operations.
 Use the available methods, and only mess around with timezones when creating a time, or when you’re preparing to display it someplace

 Hope you found this somewhat useful.
 If you have questions, or want to send me an email, find me on twitter via @javorszky, or send me an email on gabor (at) javorszky (dot) co (dot) uk.